-Prove that VERTEX COVER is \mathcal{NP} -hard: We will assume that CLIQUE is already known to be \mathcal{NP} -complete.
+Prove that VERTEX COVER is NP-hard: We will assume that K-CLIQUE is already known to be NP-complete.
 (We will see this proof in the next example.
 For now, just accept that it is true.)

-Given that CLIQUE is \mathcal{NP} -complete, we need to find a polynomial-time transformation from the input to CLIQUE to the input to VERTEX COVER, and another polynomial-time transformation from the output for VERTEX COVER to the output for CLIQUE.
+Given that K-CLIQUE is \mathcal{NP} -complete, we need to find a polynomialtime transformation from the input to K-CLIQUE to the input to VERTEX COVER, and another polynomial-time transformation from the output for VERTEX COVER to the output for K-CLIQUE.
 This turns out to be a simple matter, given the following observation.
-Consider a graph \mathbf{G} and a vertex cover \mathbf{S} on \mathbf{G} .
-Denote by \mathbf{S}' the set of vertices in \mathbf{G} but not in \mathbf{S} .
-There can be no edge connecting any two vertices in \mathbf{S}' because, if there were, then \mathbf{S} would not be a vertex cover.
-Denote by \mathbf{G}' the inverse graph for \mathbf{G} , that is, the graph formed from the edges not in \mathbf{G} .
-If \mathbf{S} is of size k, then \mathbf{S}' forms a clique of size n-k in graph \mathbf{G}' .
-Thus, we can reduce CLIQUE to VERTEX COVER simply by converting graph \mathbf{G} to \mathbf{G}' , and asking if \mathbf{G}' has a VERTEX COVER of size n-k or smaller.
-If YES, then there is a clique in \mathbf{G} of size k; if NO then there is not.
+Consider a graph G and a vertex cover S on G. Denote by S' the set of vertices in G but not in S. There can be no edge connecting any two vertices in S' because, if there were, then S would not be a vertex cover.
+Denote by G' the inverse graph for G, that is, the graph formed from the edges not in G. If S is of size k, then S' forms a clique of size n - k in graph G'.
+Thus, we can reduce K-CLIQUE to VERTEX COVER simply by converting graph G to G', and asking if G' has a VERTEX COVER of size n - k or smaller.
+If YES, then there is a clique in G of size k; if NO then there is not.

-Example 17.3 So far, our \mathcal{NP} -completenss proofs have involved transformations between inputs of the same "type," such as from a Boolean expression to a Boolean expression or from a graph to a graph.
+Example 17.3 So far, our \mathcal{NP} -completeness proofs have involved transformations between inputs of the same "type," such as from a Boolean expression to a Boolean expression or from a graph to a graph.
 Sometimes an \mathcal{NP} -completeness proof involves a transformation between types of inputs, as shown next.

-Theorem 17.3 CLIQUE is \mathcal{NP} -complete.
+Theorem 17.3 K-CLIQUE is \mathcal{NP} -complete.

-Proof: CLIQUE is in \mathcal{NP} , because we can just guess a collection of k vertices and test in polynomial time if it is a clique.
-Now we show that CLIQUE is \mathcal{NP} -hard by using a reduction from SAT.
+Proof: K-CLIQUE is in \mathcal{NP} , because we can just guess a collection of k vertices and test in polynomial time if it is a clique.
+Now we show that K-CLIQUE is \mathcal{NP} -hard by using a reduction from SAT.
 An instance of SAT is a Boolean expression whose clauses we will describe by the notation where k_i is the number of literals in Clause c_i .
-We will transform this to an instance of CLIQUE as follows.
+We will transform this to an instance of K-CLIQUE as follows.
 We build a graph

-$$B = C_1 \cdot C_2 \cdot \dots \cdot C_m$$
+$$B = C_1 \cdot C_2 \cdot \ldots \cdot C_m$$